 When the work intensity is high, but not higher than you can cope with the aerobic processes, the body will get most ATP (The body’s fuel) per.
 Oxygen amount if it chooses to combust glycogen.
 This is favorable since the amount of oxygen is the limiting factor in long-distance running.
 Therefore, it is important to utilize Oxygen which coming to the muscle’s in the best way and that will be by combusting glycogen.

-The body will choose to save on the glycogen as it only has in limited quantities and instead combust fat.
+The body will choose to save on the glycogen as it only has in limited quantities and instead combusts fat.
 It costs more oxygen per.
-ATP re-formed, but in return we save on the glycogen.
-The most important to understand is, the reason to why we want to train our ability to absorb oxygen in the blood – and thus in the muscle’s – are, we will use up our depots of glycogen too quickly if we only combust anaerobic (without oxygen).
+ATP re-formed, but in return, we save on the glycogen.
+The most important to understand is the reason why we want to train our ability to absorb oxygen in the blood and thus in the muscles is, we will use up our depots of glycogen too quickly if we only combust anaerobic (without oxygen).